-We have several exciting research opportunities for outstanding PhD candidates to work in the following areas: (1) integrated circuit design for neural implants, and (2) microfabricated biomedical sensors.
-The students will work on challenging but rewarding research supervised by Dr David Tsai (NHMRC Early Career Fellowship recipient, Senior Lecturer) and UNSW Scientia Professor Nigel Lovell (Head of School of Biomedical Engineering; Past President of IEEE EMBS).
+We have an exciting research opportunity for an outstanding PhD candidate to work in the following areas: (1) integrated circuit design for neural implants, and (2) microfabricated biomedical sensors.
+The student will work on challenging but rewarding research supervised by Dr David Tsai (NHMRC Early Career Fellowship recipient, Senior Lecturer) and UNSW Scientia Professor Nigel Lovell (Head of School of Biomedical Engineering; Past President of IEEE EMBS).

 What we are looking for

-We are seeking talented and motivated graduates with Honours First Class, or equivalent qualification via a Masters degree.
+We are seeking a talented and motivated graduate with Honours First Class, or equivalent qualification via a Masters degree.
 The student should have a strong background in electrical engineering or computer engineering, with outstanding hands-on laboratory skills.
 Prior research experience in the biomedical field is desirable but not required.

-Applicants must fulfil the UNSW PhD admission criteria, set out by the university’s Graduate Research School, and demonstrate excellent capacity and potential for research, for example through publications in peer reviewed journals.
+The applicant must fulfill the UNSW PhD admission criteria, set out by the university’s Graduate Research School, and demonstrate excellent capacity and potential for research, for example through publications in peer reviewed journals.

 The living allowance stipend we offer is per Australian Government Research Training Program (RTP) rate at AU$ 28,597 per year (2021 rate).
 This is tax-free and indexed up annually.
 We further offer an AU$ 5,000 top-up stipend per year.
 These stipends are for three years, with possibility for up to six months extensions (conditions apply).

 The candidate should contact Dr David Tsai (firstname.lastname@example.org) with the following documents: (1) CV, (2) academic transcripts, including undergraduate study, (3) Outcome of UNSW HDR self-assessment (https://selfassessment.research.unsw.edu.au/).